Abdullah al Mamun (playwright): Career

 Since 1965, Mamun was associated with Pakistan Television (PTV), later renamed Bangladesh Television (BTV).
 He wrote 25 dramas, seven novels, an autobiography titled Amar Ami, and a travelogue titled Manhattan.
 His literature mostly depicts the middle-class lifestyle of Bangladesh.
 His notable plays include Ekhono Kritadas, Tomrai, Amader Sontanera, Kokilara, Bibisab, Meraj Fakirer Maa, Mayik Master, Songsoptok, Pathar Somoy, Jibon Chhobi, and Baba.
 He was a founding member and playwright-director of the theatre troupe Theatre.

 Mamun was also a filmmaker.
 He made his debut as a filmmaker with Angikar in 1972.
 His other notable films include Sareng Bou (1978), Ekhoni Somoy, Dui Jibon, Sokhi Tumi Kar, and Bihanga.
 He wrote stories and songs for films including "Oshikkhito".
 His last films, Doriya Parer Doulati and Dui Beayar Kirti, were released in 2010 and 2015 respectively.

 Mamun joined BTV as a producer in 1966 and retired in 1991 as a director.
 He served director general of the National Institute of Mass Communication (NIMCO) and director general of Bangladesh Shilpakala Academy.

-Health and death
+Death

-Mamun was suffering from acute coronary syndrome along with diabetes, hypertension, and kidney and liver complexities.
+Mamun was suffering from acute coronary syndrome along with diabetes, hypertension, kidney and liver complexities.
 He died on 21 August 2008.